ovogod/ai-security-log-analyzer/README.md

-# ai-security-log-analyzer
+# AI Security Log Analyzer
 The tool analyzes firewall, SIEM, and CloudTrail logs to detect threats such as SQL injection, brute force attacks, port scans, and ransomware indicators.
 It provides summarized threat reports with severity ratings and remediation recommendations.
-# AI Security Log Analyzer

 **AI-Powered Threat Detection Tool** built as part of my journey combining Cybersecurity and Generative AI.